Research Fellowship Schemes

 Dr Carolyne Douché is a current Fellow, researching the project 'GRAMADIF: Do grains make the difference?
 Plant economies during the development of urban societies in Mesopotamia', with Prof. Mike Charles as mentor.

 Dr Tanya Dzhanfezova conducted the research project 'Mapping Intentionality: Demonstrating Innovation in Neolithic Pottery Uptake in the Eastern Balkans' from 2018 to 2021, with Mr Chris Doherty and Prof. Amy Bogaard as mentors.
-She is currently Associate Professor in Neolithic and Bronze age Archaeology at St Cyril and St Methodius University of Veliko Tarnovo, Bulgaria.
+She went on to be Associate Professor in Neolithic and Bronze Age Archaeology at St Cyril and St Methodius University of Veliko Tarnovo, Bulgaria.

 Dr Juanjo García-Granero conducted the research project 'An Innovative Approach for the Study of Culinary Practices in Past Societies (CUISINE)', from 2017 to 2019, with Prof. Amy Bogaard as mentor.
 He then commenced a 3-year 'Juan de la Cierva-incorporación' fellowship at the Institució Milà i Fontanals, Spanish National Research Council Barcelona, from January 2020.